ii Super 60 FAQs

 - We maintain regular contact with the management companies of all investments on the Super 60 recommended list, to ensure that each selection continues to be managed in line with our expectations.
 In particular a detailed fund questionnaire is being completed each year for each Super 60 investment, covering all the key areas of our due diligence process and based on information sourced directly from the management company concerned.

 - The Super 60 list is monitored continuously for ‘yellow card’ events.
 Examples include, but are not limited to, fund manager moves, soft closures (where a fund closes to new money) or a major rating downgrade from external or internal sources.
 Investments that experience a yellow card event are automatically placed under formal review.
-In addition, the Funds Working Group meets monthly to monitor the performance of the Super 60, based on peer group rankings over multiple periods.
+In addition, we monitor the performance of the Super 60 on a monthly basis, based on peer group rankings over multiple periods.
 Inevitably, investments have periods of out- and under-performance.
 Our approach aims to identify, in a timely manner, those that are struggling, so we can assess whether this is caused by fundamental reasons rather than temporary tactical reasons.

 How is your list any different from everybody else's rated lists?

 Our screening process begins with the entire collective investment universe rather than just the funds universe.
-Including investment trusts and ETFs is essential to making sure we include the best possible options.
+Including investment trusts and exchange-traded funds (ETFs) is essential to making sure we include the best possible options.
 Choosing to only concentrate on funds would overlook two thirds of the collective market, which can’t be optimum for investors.
-We have 12 Passive index funds, 4 ETFs, 33 Active funds and 16 Investment Trusts on the Super 60 list.

 Cost to the investor is one of our principal considerations, but it is a factor in relation to the underlying success of the investment rather than the only thing that matters or even a mandatory requirement for getting on a list at all.